 In most cases, as long as the original file is still in the FR, a fresh data transfer might solve the problem, enabling claim review to proceed.
-If a fresh transfer is not possible or it also fails security, the data file may be sent as an e-mail attachment to the GFAC chairman at ian@ukiws.demon.co.uk or to the National Claims Officer.
+If a fresh transfer is not possible or it also fails security, the data file may be sent as an e-mail attachment to the National Claims Officer.
 If the cause of the failure can be determined, the problem can probably be remedied for future flights.
 Although the flight can be evaluated for other purposes, no badge or record can be claimed if a data file doesn't pass the required security.